 Free Rein Projects

 Jaime Sunwoo’s “Specially Processed American Me” is a surreal autobiographical performance that uses the history of SPAM, the canned meat, as a portal into the artist’s upbringing and her family’s experiences during the Korean War.
 Through a narrative collage of oral history, video, song, shadow play, and cooking, SPAM becomes a powerful symbol of colonization, immigration, and assimilation.
-Will premiere at Flushing Town Hall and BRIC in Brooklyn.
+Premiering at The Brick in 2021.

 This project revives the 1916 “Pizzicati” created by Michio Ito, a Japanese immigrant and legendary choreographer and dancer who was deported to Japan in 1941 and erased from the history of American modern dance despite his celebrated and groundbreaking choreography for Broadway productions and Hollywood films.
 Ikeda will perform the piece at the American Dance Guild Festival and at NY’s Ailey Citigroup Theater.